ZuInnoTe/scrapy-contrib-bigexporters/docs/parquet.rst

 We describe here how to use the Parquet exporter with Scrapy.

-`Parquet <https://parquet.apache.org/>`_ is a file format common in Big Data platforms for analysing in a structured way.
+`Parquet <https://parquet.apache.org/>`_ is a file format common in Big Data platforms for analysing data in a structured way.

 Example
 =======